Tharisky/Portfolio/Web App/Labs/Chocolate city.md

 The homepage
 ![image](https://github.com/user-attachments/assets/88eac3bd-6883-4760-a27f-67bc0fafd0b0)

+The source code of the page ws checked out, and from it, a link tagged "validatee.php" was found which proved that the website was running on php

 The port 80 was subjected to directory bruteforce using FFUF ffuf -w /usr/share/wordlists/dirb/common.txt -u http://10.10.12.204/FUZZ -e .php, .HTML